What to Wear in Charleston, SC

 Charleston’s year-round mild climate makes it an easy destination to pack for.
 You won’t need to pile your suitcase high with puffy jackets or scarves.
-In fact, it doesn’t really matter what time of year you head to the lowcountry.
-You’ll find plenty of outdoor activities, festivals, great water views and delicious cuisine all year long.
+In fact, it doesn’t really matter what time of year you head to the Lowcountry.
+You’ll find plenty of outdoor activities, festivals, great water views, and delicious cuisine all year long.
 Just follow a few packing tips, and you’ll fit right in with the average Charlestonian.

 Charleston is known for its picturesque cobblestone streets.
 Yet these streets aren’t ideal if you’re planning on wearing hard-soled shoes or high heels.
-During the day, you’ll want to wear comfortable footwear — especially if you plan on taking a walking tour.
+During the day, you’ll want to wear comfortable footwear — especially if you plan on taking a Charleston tour.

 You’ll also want to bring shoes appropriate for dinner or drinks.
 While you might not get booted from every bar or restaurant for wearing sneakers (many of Charleston’s restaurants have a dress code), Charlestonians are known for dressing up.
 You wouldn’t want to stick out, would you?

 If you don’t want to tackle the cobblestones at night, good news: Charleston has Uber and Lyft.
 You can easily get around town for less — without ruining your shoes.